Cleric (band)

-Cleric is an American avant-garde metal band based out of Philadelphia, Pennsylvania, United States.
+Cleric is an American band based out of Philadelphia, Pennsylvania, United States.
 Formed in 2003, their initial lineup consisted of guitarist Matt Hollenberg, drummer Larry Kwartowitz, vocalist Nick Shellenberger and bassist Chris Weindel.
-After their first EP Chris Weindel was replaced by James Lynch, who was succeeded by bassist Daniel Ephraim Kennedy in 2012.
+After their first EP, Chris Weindel was replaced by James Lynch, who was succeeded by bassist Daniel Ephraim Kennedy in 2012.
 Informed by metal pioneers such as Meshuggah, Converge, Fantômas, and Neurosis, the band is known for their experimental approach to grindcore, doom and avant-garde metal.
 Cleric has released four studio albums: Regressions (2010), Retrocausal (2017), Chokhma (2018) and John Zorn's Bagatelles volume 12 (2022).

 History

 Formation and early success (2003–2010)

 Cleric was formed in 2003 and quickly debuted with an extended play titled The Underling, which was recorded for $200.
 The band began composing music for film, working with a slasher film series called Punk Rock Holocaust and the alternative porn outlet Burning Angel.
 In 2008, the band received a nomination for Best Music at the AVN Awards for their contribution to a pornographic film parody of Party Monster, titled Porny Monster.
 Their demo Allotriophagy and 7" single Cumberbund also garnered some favorable reviews and critical notice.
 Afterward, the band was signed to Web of Mimicry run by Trey Spruance, best recognized for his work in Secret Chiefs 3 and Mr. Bungle.